 Live at Antibe

-In 1972 he organized the “Louis Hayes Sextet” a group which was ultimately downsized to a quintet, first co-led by Junior Cook, and then Woody Shaw.
+In 1972, he organized the “Louis Hayes Sextet,” which was later downsized to a quintet, co-led first by Junior Cook and then Woody Shaw.

-Louis Hayes performs with the “McCoy Tyner All-Stars” at the 1986 Antibe Jazz Festival.
+Louis Hayes performed with the “McCoy Tyner All-Stars” at the 1986 Antibes Jazz Festival.

 Woody Shaw, trumpet

 Avery Sharpe, bass

 2 “Blues For Basie”